KhronosGroup/KTX-Software/BUILDING.md

 > **Note:** This project builds only for 64-bit Windows.

-> **Note:** Visual Studio 2019 v16.5 & v16.6 get an internal compiler error when compiling. v16.4 is okay.

 The CMake generators for Visual Studio 2017 and earlier generate projects whose default platform is Windows-x86.
 Since that is not supported by KTX-Software, the build will fail.
 To generate a project for x64 when using these earlier generators you must use CMake's `-A` option.

 ```bash